michaelbruce/arch-configuration/README.md

     - lierolibre
     - zoom
     - ttf-ms-fonts
+    - pgloader
+    - mysql (preferably the client only)
 - with thunar/pavucontrol etc should you just use a window manager?
 - open pdfs in firefox (save to user.js)
 - steam?